vedph/cadmus-vela-tool/docs/example.md

 - flags (hex 0083):
   - 0x0001: in lavorazione.
   - 0x0002: imported.
 All the imported items get marked with this flag, so you can later check them in the editor.
-  - 0x0080: urbana.
+  - 0x0080: monastica.

 The parts are:

 1. metadata: `id` = `ESMD_1000`.
+2. district location: Venezia, Venezia, Cannareggio, Fondamenta Daniele Canal, Chiesa Santa Maria dei Servi.
-2. support:
+3. support:
-     - material: stone.
+     - material: -.
-     - originalFn: "chiesa" (this is an error from the original source, correctly reported by the log: see above).
-     - currentFn: religious.
+     - originalFn: religious.
-     - objectType: wall.
+     - currentFn: private.
-     - hasField: true.
+     - originalType: worship-building.
-     - fieldSize: w=16 cm, h=15 cm.
-     - counts: rows=2.
+     - currentType: accommodation.